openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 >
 > * * * * *
 >
 > Talia suffered from a horrible car accident as a youth.
-She only survived because a mad street doctor found her body and kept it alive > with a number of cybernetic implants that have left her half machine, physically and mentally.
+She only survived because a mad street doctor found her body and kept it alive with a number of cybernetic implants that have left her half machine, both physically and mentally.

 ## Step 2: Choose Attributes

-Attributes are the backbone of every character in *Open Legend*.
+Attributes are the backbone of every character in Open Legend.
 They define what your character can and can't do--the spheres they excel in, as well as their greatest weaknesses.
 Whenever your character attempts a heroic action in Open Legend, you'll look to your attributes to see how well you succeed or fail.

-In *Open Legend*, attributes are divided into four categories: physical, social, mental, and extraordinary.
+In Open Legend, attributes are divided into four categories: physical, social, mental, and extraordinary.

 A character's skill with each attribute is expressed as a score from 0 (completely unpracticed) to 9 (superhuman).
-A character cannot use an extraordinary attribute if they have a score of zero.
+A character cannot use an extraordinary attribute if they have a score of zero, though physical, social, and mental attributes may still be used untrained.

 The average commoner or craftsmen usually has scores ranging from 1 - 3 in several physical, social, and mental attributes.
 Extraordinary attributes are generally reserved for characters of power and note.

 The Attributes at a Glance tables provide a quick overview of some of the common actions that each attribute will help you accomplish.
+All of the attributes are explained in further detail in Chapter 2: Actions and Attributes.

 <div class="table-no-body"></div>
 | **Physical Attributes at a Glance** |